hagronnestad/nissan-connect-dotnet/README-nuget.md

 C# .NET client library for the unofficial Nissan Connect API.
 This library is based on the great [dartnissanconnect](https://gitlab.com/tobiaswkjeldsen/dartnissanconnect)-library by [@Tobiaswk](https://github.com/Tobiaswk).

 ⚠️ This library supports the EU-region only.
+(I think?)

 ---